mrapp-ke/MLRL-Boomer/README.md

 * Hyper-parameters that provide fine-grained control over the specificity/generality of rules are available.
 * The conditions of rules can be pruned based on a hold-out set.
 * The algorithm can natively handle numerical, ordinal and nominal features (without the need for pre-processing techniques such as one-hot encoding).

+In addition, the following features that may speed up training or reduce the memory footprint are currently implemented:

-* Dense and sparse feature matrices can be used for training and prediction.
+* Dense or sparse feature matrices can be used for training and prediction.
 The use of sparse matrices may speed-up training significantly on some data sets.
-* Dense and sparse label matrices can be used for training.
+* Dense or sparse label matrices can be used for training.
 The use of sparse matrices may reduce the memory footprint in case of large data sets.
+* Multi-threading support enables to parallelize the evaluation of potential refinements of a rule across multiple CPU cores.

 ## Project structure